dportzline83/ravendb-example/README.md

 - Some changes to index performance
 - ```WhatChanged``` and ```HasChanges``` available on session
 - Missing properties on save operation are retained in database
+- Full details in links at the bottom

 # Advantages of a document database over RDBMS
 - Ease of development